Peter Smith's Leeds Rhinos player ratings as Super League campaign begins with tough win v Salford Red Devils

 2. Wing: Luis Roberts (no 2)

 Two errors led indirectly to Salford scores, though one was a poor call from the officials.
-Made a couple of terrific takes including one which set up Rhinos’ first try 6 Photo: Allan McKenzie/SWpic.com
+Also made a couple of terrific catches, including one before Rhinos’ first try 6 Photo: Allan McKenzie/SWpic.com

 3. Centre: Harry Newman (no 3)